 If you were brought up in a family that only used Pennzoil in their vehicles, then find the Pennzoil product that is certified for your car.
 Perhaps you are a purist and only want the engine oil that they use at the BMW dealership…no problem.
 Factory BMW genuine oil is easily purchased online as well.
 At the end of the day, as long as your brand has the correct BMW approval stamped on its container, then you are good to go.

 I have an older vehicle that requires BMW Longlife-98 (LL-98) but cannot find it in any store.

-BMW Longlife-98 has been obsolete since 2009, and can now be replaced with any brand of oil rated Longlife-01 (see chart below).
+BMW Longlife-98 has been obsolete since 2009, and can now be replaced with any brand of oil-rated Longlife-01 (see chart below).
 By the way…if you find any dusty bottles of Longlife-98 laying around, don’t use them in your engine.
 Oil has a shelf life and using them may cause serious harm to your vehicle.

 The short answer is yes.
 Below is a very handy chart showing the different rated BMW engine oils, their intended uses, and any suitable substitutions.
-For example, it is perfectly acceptable to substitute a brand rated BMW LL-04 in any vehicle that specifies BMW LL-01 (but not the other way around).
+For example, it is perfectly acceptable to substitute a BMW-approved LL-04 in any vehicle that specifies BMW LL-01 (but not the other way around).
 Be careful with substituting oil ratings; we still highly recommend only using what your owner’s manual specifies.

 So as you can see…choosing the correct BMW motor oil for your vehicle is actually quite simple; use your owner’s manual to determine which BMW-approved oil your vehicle uses, then choose the brand that you like that is certified with that rating.
 And remember…plan ahead and use the correct rated oil!